transmutable-actinomyces723/Ditto/README.md

 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project is licensed under the CC BY-NC-SA 4.0([Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

 The code is provided for academic research purposes only.